mconlon17/vivo-etl/README.md

 1. robot is used to validate the NamedIndividual against the VIVO ontology.
 1. The NamedIndividual and the URI of the NamedIndividual are returned.

 Data translators are fragile.
-If the ontology chnages, the translator must change.
+If the ontology changes, the translator must change.
 If the map changes, the data translator must change.

 ## Data Loader